 Instead of putting every environment variable in your "~/.profile", have directory-specific ".envrc" files for your AWSACCESSKEY, LIBRARY_PATH or other environment variables.

 It does some of the job of rvm, rbenv or virtualenv but in a language-agnostic way.

 $ cd ~/code/my_project $ ls bin/ lib/ Rakefile README.md $ echo $PATH /usr/local/bin:/usr/local/sbin:/usr/bin:/bin:/usr/sbin:/sbin $ direnv edit . # Opens in your `$EDITOR .envrc`.
 Add: export PATH=$PWD/bin:$PATH $ direnv: loading .envrc direnv export: ~PATH $ echo $PATH /Users/zimbatm/code/my_project/bin:/usr/local/bin:/usr/local/sbin:/usr/bin:/bin:/usr/sbin:/sbin $ cd .. direnv: unloading direnv export: ~PATH $ echo $PATH /usr/local/bin:/usr/local/sbin:/usr/bin:/bin:/usr/sbin:/sbin

 git clone http://github.com/zimbatm/direnv cd direnv make install # or symlink bin/direnv into your $PATH

 For Mac users, you can also use

 brew install direnv

-Add this line at the very end of your .bashrc or .zshrc:
+Add the following line at the end of your "~/.bashrc" file:

-Make sure it's even after rvm, git-prompt and other shell extensions that manipulate your prompt.
+Make sure it appears even after rvm, git-prompt and other shell extensions that manipulate your prompt.

 Bug reports, contributions and forks are welcome.